The RCSI Registry Services team offers guidance and support on a range of academic matters for students and staff.

 How do I appeal the result of an examination?

-The College's regulations in relation to appeals are available here.
+The University's regulations in relation to appeals are available here.

 How do I request a copy of my academic transcripts?